x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/manage-distribution-groups.md

 - To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

-- You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) topic.
+- You need to be assigned permissions before you can do this procedure or procedures.
+To see what permissions you need, see the "Recipients" entry in the [Feature permissions in Exchange Online](../../permissions-exo/feature-permissions.md) article.

 - If your organization has configured a group naming policy, it's applied only to groups created by users.
 When you or other administrators use the EAC to create distribution list groups, the group naming policy is ignored and isn't applied to the group name.
 However, if you use Exchange Online PowerShell to create or rename a distribution list group, the policy is applied unless you use the _IgnoreNamingPolicy_ parameter to override the group naming policy.
 For more information, see: